-2022 Annual Incentive Cash Awards
+2023 Annual Incentive Cash Awards

 Name Threshold Target Maximum Outperform

 Robert L. Johnson 75% 125% 175% 225%

 Leslie D. Hale 125% 175% 225% 275%

 Sean M. Mahoney 67% 100% 133% 165%

 Thomas Bardenett 67% 100% 133% 165%

+Chad D. Perry 67% 100% 133% 165%

-2022 PERFORMANCE GOALS
+2023 PERFORMANCE GOALS

-In 2022, the Compensation Committee continued its track record of setting objective, rigorous and quantifiable approach to establishing formal performance metrics for the annual cash bonus programs.
-During the first quarter of 2022, the Compensation Committee met to review and establish the metrics and performance ranges for the NEOs' cash bonus programs.
-The Committee narrowed the number of performance metrics, which focused on the Company's short-term and long-term strategic objectives.
+In 2023, the Compensation Committee continued its track record of using an objective, rigorous and quantifiable approach to establishing formal performance metrics for the annual cash bonus programs.
+During the first quarter of 2023, the Compensation Committee met to review and establish the metrics and performance ranges for the NEOs' cash bonus programs.
 These corporate goals included financial objectives such as achievement of EBITDA targets and those related to corporate initiatives, including accretive acquisitions and dispositions of non-core properties.
 The Company also focused on improving its balance sheet through addressing debt maturities.